 Cord Blood Registry

-- CBR Cord Blood Education Specialists are available 7 days a week (Monday - Friday 6 AM - 9 PM PST and Saturday - Sunday 6 AM - 4 PM PST).
-In addition, consumers may request a scheduled call with an Education Specialist at a convenient time.
-A 24-hour emergency hotline is available to clients.
+CBR Cord Blood Education Specialists are available 7 days a week (Monday - Friday 6 AM - 9 PM PST and Saturday - Sunday 6 AM - 4 PM PST) to respond to consumer inquiries.
+In addition, consumers may request to schedule a call with a CBR Cord Blood Education Specialist at a specific date and time.

 Transportation ContainerCBR collection kits have been designed to shield the samples from extreme temperatures (shielding for more than 1 hour at extreme hot and cold).
 Samples remain at room temperature and are shipped directly to the CBR lab for processing.